projectfluent/fluent.js/docs/messagecontext.md

 Add a translation resource to the context.

 The translation resource must use the FTL syntax.
-It will be parsed by the context and each translation unit (entity) will be available in the `messages` map by its identifier.
+It will be parsed by the context and each translation unit (message) will be available in the `messages` map by its identifier.

     ctx.addMessages('foo = Foo');
     ctx.messages.get('foo');

-    // Returns a raw representation of the 'foo' entity.
+    // Returns a raw representation of the 'foo' message.

 Parsed entities should be formatted with the `format` method in case they contain logic (references, select expressions etc.).